Mulibrey Nanism – Definition

 Recommendations for Early Detection in Your Patients

-• Early detection in adults: examination of the thyroid, kidneys, ovaries, and endometrium (using ultrasound, for example)
+• Early detection in adults: Examination (e.g., by sonography) of the thyroid, kidneys, ovaries, and endometrium may be considered